nuniz/speech-audio-ml-interview/README.md

 # Speech & Audio Algorithms and Machine Learning

-Welcome to the collection of interview questions on Speech & Audio Algorithms and Machine Learning!
 This guide aims to assist you in preparing for interviews by providing a comprehensive set of questions covering various aspects of the field.